-Summary:
+Summary

-Early specialization and recruitment of children even at the age of 5 not only gives no guarantee of success in the form of signing a professional contract, but significantly limits the sports potential of talented children.
+Early specialization and recruitment of children even at the age of five not only gives no guarantee of success in the form of signing a professional contract, but significantly limits the sports potential of talented children.
 To put it bluntly, this is not so much incomprehensible as simply sick!
 Promoting comprehensive development among children and adolescents, and their trying out various sports will have a positive impact on their overall development and shape basic physical abilities that will later be useful in professional football.